 Today’s printable is one of our favorites!
 Have you done many lapbooks or interactive notebooks in your home?
 If not, give them a try!
 You may find that you love them!
 They’re a great way to have some fun with the information you want your child to learn.
 Because your child will need to interact with the information in several different ways, they’re great for helping your child learn new information and for reviewing information once it’s been learned!
+Leave a comment below and let us know what you and your kiddos think of the Landforms Interactive Notebook bundle and if you like using them.

 The first printable that’s included in this bundle is our Landforms Interactive Notebook.